VirtualEngine/Lability/Readme.md

 * Removes local Administrator password from verbose output (#140)
 * Reinstates the xDhcpServerOption 'Router' parameter in example TestLabGuide.ps1
 * Fixes bug in 'IsLocal' resource when combined with a custom 'DestinationPath' location
+* Adds output formatting to lab images and media

 ### v0.10.0